 We already mentioned a cost savings these gates provide by not requiring heavy duty posts.

 However, they also cover larger openings better.
-Not to mention a rolling gate is easy to operate.
+Not to mention sliding chain link gates are easy to operate.

 Wider Gate Openings